Asset Readings & Route Stops

 - Options: Dropdown selections (e.g., condition: Good/Fair/Poor)

-A checkpoint is a stop on an operator round where specific readings are captured.
-Each checkpoint defines:
+A route stop is a stop on an operator round where specific readings are captured.
+Each route stop defines:

 - Target: Which asset or functional location to inspect

-- Attributes to Measure: Which asset attributes require readings at this checkpoint
+- Attributes to Measure: Which asset attributes require readings at this route stop

-- Order: The sequence of this checkpoint within the round
+- Order: The sequence of this route stop within the round

-For example, a round might have checkpoints like:
+For example, a round might have route stops like:

-- Checkpoint 1: Pump P-101 → measure discharge pressure, suction pressure, bearing temp
+- Route Stop 1: Pump P-101 → measure discharge pressure, suction pressure, bearing temp

-- Checkpoint 2: Pump P-102 → measure discharge pressure, suction pressure, bearing temp
+- Route Stop 2: Pump P-102 → measure discharge pressure, suction pressure, bearing temp

-- Checkpoint 3: Heat Exchanger HX-201 → measure inlet temp, outlet temp, differential pressure
+- Route Stop 3: Heat Exchanger HX-201 → measure inlet temp, outlet temp, differential pressure

 Last Known Value